CarlitosCarreras/tourist-satisfaction-seville-nlp/README.md

 - Analysed 3,937 tourist reviews from TripAdvisor and Civitatis.
 - Estimated overall tourist satisfaction in Seville using NLP techniques.
 - Applied the Spanish transformer model roBERTuito for sentiment classification.
-- Compared satisfaction by travel type, tourist origin and tourist attraction.
+- Compared satisfaction by travel type, visitor origin, and tourist attraction.
-- Identified key drivers of dissatisfaction through thematic analysis.
+- Identified key drivers of satisfaction and dissatisfaction through thematic analysis.
 - Developed evidence-based recommendations for tourism management.
 - Conducted during an internship at the Institute of Statistics and Cartography of Andalusia (IECA).